LiangChuan97/money_laundering_predictor/README.md

 | XGBoost | 345 | 984 | 17299.20 |

 Balanced Random Forest was selected as the final model because it achieved the highest recall and PR-AUC, detected the most laundering transactions, and resulted in the lowest overall cost.
 Its ability to handle class imbalance through undersampling makes it particularly effective for rare-event detection in AML systems.

+<h2 align="center">Feature Importance Analysis</h2>

+Payment format and high-risk payment indicators are the strongest predictors of laundering activity.

+Behavioural features such as transaction frequency, rolling transaction volatility, and recent transaction totals also play an important role, suggesting that unusual transaction patterns are key signals for detecting suspicious financial activity.

 ***